Doing Business with New Zealand

 Under the recently revised CFC regime most income derived by a New Zealand resident from a CFC which derives active income is not required to be attributed to the New Zealand shareholder.
 The exemption does not apply in the case of CFC income derived from the performance of personal services through the CFC.

 The team at NZ US Tax Specialists are experts on New Zealand income tax legislation and the US and NZ Tax Treaty.
-If you need advice on doing business in New Zealand, please contact us to make an appointment to discuss your tax management strategy.
+If you need advice on doing business in New Zealand, please send your request by filling our online questionnaire for tax advice to discuss your tax management strategy.
 We can ease your path to corporate tax compliance while you concentrate on growing market share.